The System Remembers the Excluded

 Family Secrets and Exclusion

-Family Constellations explores how unresolved experiences and those who have been excluded may continue influencing later generations through unconscious loyalty, emotional patterns, relationship dynamics, and a persistent sense that something within the family remains unfinished.
+Unresolved experiences and those who have been excluded may continue influencing later generations through unconscious loyalty, recurring family patterns, and a persistent sense that something within the family remains unfinished.

 Understanding Excluded Family Members